Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

-And with that we have all I wanted to talk about.
-I hope that things made sense.
+And with that, we have covered all I wanted to talk about.
+I hope that everything made sense.

 # About Meilisearch
-I'm not trying to dunk on Meilisearch, please don't read it like that.
-The reason why I chose it are because it's knwon for it's good performance, easy of use and my knowledge on how the internals work.
+I'm not trying to dunk on Meilisearch, please don't interpret it that way.
+The reason why I chose it is because it's known for its good performance, ease of use, and my knowledge of how the internals work.

-Since Meilisearch is a fully fledge search engine it wouldn't be fair to use the final time, given it's doing a lot more.
-Like processing my query, json encoding decoding, network (even though I'm running locally)...
-So to be fair we will say that the time spent on the query it self is 80% of the total time (i.e 20% of the time was spent on meilisearch internals).
-IMHO this this very reasonable.
+Since Meilisearch is a fully-fledged search engine, it wouldn't be fair to use the final time, given it's doing a lot more.
+This includes processing my query, JSON encoding/decoding, network operations (even though I'm running locally)...
+So to be fair, we will say that the time spent on the query itself is 80% of the total time (i.e 20% of the time was spent on Meilisearch internals).
+IMHO, this is very reasonable.

-**Note:** 80% might even be a too little, if I had to guess is something around 95-98%, but to be fair let's use a lower number.
+**Note:** 80% might even be too little.
+If I had to guess, it's something around 95-98%, but to be fair, let's use a lower number.

 I used the latest version of Meilisearch available on nixpkgs (1.11.3) at the time of writing.

-AFAIK the Meilisearch implementation of phrase search works by computing the distance from every token to every other tokens ([link 1](https://github.com/meilisearch/meilisearch/blob/c85146524b960cf445a08e6510f33bcd1d8b0a5e/crates/milli/src/index.rs#L128), [link 2](https://github.com/meilisearch/meilisearch/blob/c85146524b960cf445a08e6510f33bcd1d8b0a5e/crates/milli/src/search/new/resolve_query_graph.rs#L187)), which is very time consuming during indexing and takes a lot of disk space.
-I might completly wrong, but that's what I got looking at the code.
+AFAIK, the Meilisearch implementation of phrase search works by computing the distance from every token to every other token ([link 1](https://github.com/meilisearch/meilisearch/blob/c85146524b960cf445a08e6510f33bcd1d8b0a5e/crates/milli/src/index.rs#L128), [link 2](https://github.com/meilisearch/meilisearch/blob/c85146524b960cf445a08e6510f33bcd1d8b0a5e/crates/milli/src/search/new/resolve_query_graph.rs#L187)), which is very time-consuming during indexing and takes a lot of disk space.
+I might be completely wrong, but that's what I understood from looking at the code.

-To be fair my version index everything, so I didn't change a single configuration on Meilisearch about [`stop words`](https://www.meilisearch.com/docs/reference/api/settings#stop-words), but I changed the [pagination `maxTotalHits`](https://www.meilisearch.com/docs/reference/api/settings#pagination) to 3.5 million (since there is 3.2 million documents).
+To be fair, my version indexes everything, so I didn't change a single configuration on Meilisearch about [`stop words`](https://www.meilisearch.com/docs/reference/api/settings#stop-words), but I changed the [pagination `maxTotalHits`](https://www.meilisearch.com/docs/reference/api/settings#pagination) to 3.5 million (since there are 3.2 million documents).

 Here are some stats about the Meilisearch index: